Ali Quli Khan Zaman: Rebellion against Mughals

 Ali Quli was joined by other disgruntled Uzbeg nobles who felt that they were not rewarded as per the service they did for the Mughals.
 In 1565 when Akbar ordered one of the Uzbeg noble called Iskandar Khan to appear before him at his court, the alarmed Uzbegs under Ali Quli Khan raised the banner of open rebellion.
 The rebels attacked Kannauj and Kara into two separate groups.
 In order to contain the rebellion, Akbar took diplomatic step to isolate the rebels.
 The letter was sent to ruler of Orrisa, who was in war of attrition with the Bengal for a long time and since Bengal was supporting Uzbegs, this step was taken to put a pressure upon the Sultan of Bengal.

 Jaunpur was made the headquarter of Mughal forces and message was sent to commander of Rohtas fort to assist Mughal forces.
-Akbar also commanded his nobles to built houses in the Jaunpur to undertake a long run campaign against the rebels until they are crushed.
+Akbar also commanded his nobles to build houses in the Jaunpur to undertake a long run campaign against the rebels until they are crushed.
 In 1566; after a two-year campaign, Akbar was able to control them but given the friendship of Munim Khan, Akbar's wakil with the Uzbegs they were pardoned and their Jagir were also returned by Akbar, who was persuaded by Munim Khan to do so.
 In the meantime, Akbar was distracted by the activities of his half brother Mirza Muhammad Hakim, the ruler of Kabul, who after being ousted by Sulaiman Mirza was trying to foment dissatisfaction in the Punjab region against Akbar.

 The Uzbegs now declared Mirza Hakim as their emperor and started reading his name in Khutba with issuance of coinage in his name.
 This made Akbar rush quickly to contain them for the second time after chasing Mirza Hakim out of Punjab.
 The attempt of the Uzbegs under Ali Quli Khan to create dissatisfaction in the empire resulted in loss of Akbar's trust upon them.